LeonardoBai12/WareHouse-Ktor/README.md

 # WareHouse-Ktor

-WareHouse is a ware management Ktor server.
+WareHouse is a Ktor server to manage wares deposit, withdraws and their stocks, using PostgreSQL to persist data.

 ## Description